RosenRap: MacKenzie

 MR: Well, it seems like you really can see both sides.

 M: I definitely understand the need for a local affordable housing.
-That’s one of the things that I strongly believe in, especially like working in public education and like being a … I’m a millennial.
-You know what I mean?
+That’s one of the things that I strongly believe in, especially working in public education and like being a millennial.
 So it has been hard to get on the property ladder.
-But at the same time, being able to buy a place up here and Airbnb it out part time.
-That has been my step into getting on the property ladder.
-And that probably, I know that wanted to have been available down in the city, you know.
+But at the same time, being able to buy a place up here and Airbnb it out part time – that has been my step into getting on the property ladder.
 So it’s, it’s tough.
 But at the same time, I can’t be here full time yet because I still have to be able to afford it.
 You know, this is the way to offset the costs.

 MR: So you’re not making a living up here yet.

 M: Not, not through my Airbnb.
 No, I am a real estate agent, I do sales.
 And I do most of them up here in Ulster County.
 But I do do some down in the city.
 And I pretty much split my time back and forth.
-I’m kind of, kind of a nomad.
-Like, some days I’m up here two days a week.
-Some days I’m up here for the full week.
-Some days I’m up here only one day a week.
+I’m kind of a nomad.
+Like, sometimes I’m up here two days a week.
+Sometimes I’m up here for the full week.
+Sometimes I’m up here only one day a week.
 You know, you just never know.
 It’s where the business calls you.

 M: Yeah.
-I think the town events, having more of those really is fun.
+I think the town events, having more of those, really is fun.
 Like the music festival.
 That’s a great time.
-And just doing more of that, you know, regularly sort of, I would like, because every time I go to that I meet people here that I don’t know.
+And just doing more of that, because every time I go to that I meet people here that I don’t know.
 Part of being here part time is I don’t know a ton of people.
 I know some.
-I know my neighbors, you know what I mean?
+I know my neighbors.
 But I don’t have kind of the same pulse on the town as if I were to live here full time.
 So I think those sorts of things really bring people together and they’re just plain fun.

-MR: We’re actually planning a series of music in the park this summer because people have been asking for it so much.
-So our group did a trial balloon last September.
-It was very popular.
-So it’d be smaller than the street fest.
-But it would be like, you know, bring a picnic to the park.
+MR: We’re actually planning a series of music gatherings in the park this summer because people have been asking for it so much.

 M: Totally.
 Yeah.
 And just all those things that like little small towns do.
-So I’m from out west.
+I’m from out west.
 So we have a totally different vibe.
-Like here, you know, and in New England, like pumpkin festival or like stuff like that.
-We just didn’t do, you know, so those sorts of things.
+Here and in New England, pumpkin festivals or like stuff like that – we just didn’t do, those sorts of things.

 MR: Well, that’s one of the things we’re doing, actually, is talking to as many different kinds of people as we can, including kids.